 As the saying goes, you can’t be all things to all people.

-As a people pleaser, this is something that I have had to come to terms within my career.
+As a people pleaser, this is something that I have had to come to terms with in my career.

 While working as an Assistant, I wanted to help people as much as possible and got pulled in all directions.
 It soon became apparent that I really couldn’t do everything if I wanted to leave the office at a decent time or concentrate on a big project without getting interrupted.

 I would imagine that a lot of you are nodding while reading this.
-Assistants do tend to want to please everyone and will forego their boundaries to help out their Executive’s and colleagues (and sometimes boundaries are stretched by overbearing Executive’s and colleagues).
+Assistants tend to want to please everyone and forego their boundaries to help out their Executive’s and colleagues (and sometimes boundaries are stretched by overbearing Executive’s and colleagues).

 If the idea of setting boundaries scares you, let us have a look at how you can start the process and then I will show you what can happen if you put boundaries in place.
 This is the foundation of the productive Assistant mindset.